-Under H.833, the following people qualify for General Assistance Emergency Housing provided through hotels and motels (this replaces the previous catastrophic and vulnerable categories):
+Under H.493, the following people qualify for General Assistance Emergency Housing provided through hotels and motels (this replaces the previous catastrophic and vulnerable categories):

-- Is 65 years of age or older; - Has a disability that can be documented by: - Receipt of Supplemental Security Income or Social Security Disability Insurance; or - A form developed by the Department as a means of documenting a qualifying disability or health condition that requires: - The applicant's name, date of birth, and the last four digits of the applicant's Social Security number or other identifying number; - A description of the applicant's disability or health condition; - A description of the risk posed to the applicant's health, safety, or welfare if temporary emergency housing is not authorized pursuant to this section; and - A certification of a health care provider, as defined in 18 V.S.A. § 9481, that includes the provider's credentials, credential number, address, and phone number; - Is 19 years of age or under; - Is Pregnant; - Has experienced the death of a spouse, domestic partner, or minor child that caused the household to lose its housing; - Has experienced a natural disaster, such as a flood, fire, or hurricane; - Is under a court-ordered eviction or constructive eviction due to circumstances over which the household has no control; or - Is experiencing domestic violence, dating violence, sexual assault, stalking, human trafficking, hate violence, or other dangerous or life threatening conditions that relate to violence against the individual or a household member that caused the household to lose its housing.
+- is 65 years of age or older; - has a disability that can be documented by: - receipt of Supplemental Security Income or Social Security Disability Insurance; or - o a form developed by the Department as a means of documenting a qualifying disability or health condition that requires: - the applicant's name, date of birth, and the last four digits of the applicant's Social Security number or other identifying number; - a description of the applicant's disability or health condition; - a description of the risk posed to the applicant's health, safety, or welfare if temporary emergency housing is not authorized pursuant to this section; and - a certification of a health care provider, as defined in 18 V.S.A. § 9481, that includes the provider's credentials, credential number, address, and phone number; - is a child 19 years of age or under; - is pregnant; - has experienced the death of a spouse, domestic partner, or minor child that caused the household to lose its housing; - has experienced a natural disaster, such as a flood, fire, or hurricane; - is under a court-ordered eviction or constructive eviction due to circumstances over which the household has no control; or - is experiencing domestic violence, dating violence, sexual assault, stalking, human trafficking, hate violence, or other dangerous or lifethreatening conditions that relate to violence against the individual or a household member that caused the household to lose its housing.